ProfessionalWiki/chameleon/docs/customization.md

 **Example:**

-To make the navigation bar a bit narrower you could add
+To change the window width at which the skin switches between desktop and mobile view you could add
 ```php
 $egChameleonExternalStyleVariables = [
     'cmln-collapse-point' => '960px',